 The requirement to set out "the nature of the allegation" is about substance and not form.
-It does not require complainants to specify the statutory ground of an allegation or to state that a registrant's fitness to practise is impaired.
+It is met where a complainant provides an allegation in sufficient detail for a preliminary decision to be reached as to whether it raises concerns about a registrant's fitness to practise or inclusion in the register, as opposed to being a more general complaint about services or policy.
+Complainants are not expected, for example, to specify the statutory ground of an allegation or specifically to state that a registrant's fitness to practise is impaired.

-Credible evidence
+3.5 Credible evidence

-The second requirement of the Standard of Acceptance - that an allegation provides "credible evidence" which suggests that fitness to practise is impaired or a register entry was fraudulent or incorrect - deliberately imposes a relatively low threshold.
+The second requirement of the standard of acceptance, that an allegation provides "credible evidence" which suggests that fitness to practise is impaired or a register entry was fraudulent or incorrect, deliberately imposes a relatively low threshold.

-The Standard of Acceptance is not intended to act as a barrier to the making of allegations, but simply to act as a filter to ensure that resources are not expended on pursuing matters which do not raise a credible cause for concern.
+The standard of acceptance is not intended to act as a barrier to the making of allegations, but simply to act as a filter to ensure that resources are not expended on pursuing matters which do not raise a credible cause for concern.